 History

-The original castle in Usk was erected by Norman invaders at the end of the 11th or at the beginning of the 12th century.
+The original castle in Usk was erected by Anglo-Norman invaders at the end of the 11th or at the beginning of the 12th century.
 It was probably founded by Walter Fitz Richard, before in 1115 he was granted by Henry I with the lordship of Striguil (Chepstow).
 A settlement that served the needs of the garrison was erected next to the castle.
 It was built on the site of a former legionary fort protected by a ditch and an earth rampart.
 The exact date of construction of the castle is unknown, the stronghold was mentioned for the first time in documents only in 1138, in relation with its occupation by the Welsh.
 Usk was recaptured by Gilbert de Clare, the first Earl of Pembroke, and then reinforced by his son, Richard de Clare, the second Earl of Pembroke called Strongbow, who erected a stone keep.
 Despite this, the castle was again conquered by the Welsh in 1174 and remained in their hands for another ten years.

 Richard died in 1176, leaving no male descendant.
 For this reason, his estate was inherited by a young daughter, Isabel de Clare.
 During her minority the castle was managed by the Crown, and king Henry II spent more than 10 pounds on its repair.
 Four years later, Isabell married William Marshal, Earl of Pembroke, who in the second decade of the thirteenth century began a major reconstruction of Usk.
 He erected a Garrison Tower and the adjacent round tower, and transformed the wooden palisade into a stone defensive wall.
 One of his sons rebuilt the keep, and shortly before 1289 Gilbert de Clare, Earl of Gloucester modernized two towers.
 His son, also called Gilbert, died at the Battle of Bannockburn in 1314, leaving Usk to the widow, Countess Matilda, who managed the castle until her death in 1320.
 Then Usk passed into the hands of his sister-in-law, Elizabeth de Burgh.
 She made numerous repairs, during her reign, the castle was enlarged with a new hall building, a chapel and living quarters.
 Elizabeth also strengthened the defense of the outer bailey.
 This was certainly due to the participation of her husband, Roger Dammory, in the rebellion of the Earl of Lancaster against King Edward II and his hated favorite Hugh Despenser.
 In 1322, the rebellion was suppressed, Roger was killed and Elizabeth was imprisoned.
 At that time, Usk became the property of Hugo Despenser.
 Elizabeth regained it in 1327 after the fall of Edward II.
 In 1368 Usk passed to Edmund Mortimer, Earl of March.
 He or his son, Roger, who died in 1398, fortified the outer bailey with a stone wall.